crckman/MicroAgentsDemo/README.md

 ## Goal

-The *MicroAgent* concept is derived from *MicroServices* in the sense of coordinating loosely coupled microagents, each of which is paired to a specific api / domain.
+The **MicroAgent** concept is derived from the industry standard **MicroServices** architecture by defining and coordinating different AI agents, each of which is paired to a specific API / domain.

 To explore the *MigroAgent* pattern this project defines several several _demo_ cases based on a mock tool set.

-For the purposes of this demo, no training shots where utilized.
+For the purposes of this demo, no training shots where utilized in the agent prompts.
-In addition, no storage, memory capture, learning re-inforcement, or guard rails have been introduced.
+In addition, no storage, memory capture, learning re-inforcement, or guardrails have been introduced.
-The goal here is to isolate differences in model behavior based soley on the *MicroAgent* pattern.
+The goal here is to isolate differences in model behavior based soley on the **MicroAgent** pattern.

-As part of this, no user-interaction other than the initial objective is supported and this objective includes intential ambiguity.
+As part of this, there is no user-interaction other than the stated initial objective.
+And the objective itself includes intentional ambiguity.

+We invite the open-source community to explore the **MicroAgents** on more sophisicated scenarios.
+Please share your results!

+Reach out to [Alex Chao](https://www.linkedin.com/in/alexchao56/) or [Chris Rickman](https://www.linkedin.com/in/chris-rickman/) if these ideas are interesting to you.
+We'd love to chat!

 ## MonoAgent
 Consider a monolithic agent that manages a large tool set: